 4. If my roommate and I do not get along, can I change rooms?

 There are no moves for the first two weeks of the semester.
 Before moves can be made, we must verify the vacancies from people who fail to notify us they will not be needing housing.
 Once this is done, you may put in a request to your hall staff if you wish to move to a different room or residence hall.

 5. How will I know my housing request will be honored?

-The staff in the Office of the Center of the Residential Services and Programs will notify you if your request can or cannot be honored.
+The staff in Housing and Residence Life will notify you if your request can or cannot be honored.
 New applicants will receive verification of their building and room assignments for the fall semester in July and weekly thereafter for students who apply after June 1.